Almusweb/ionize/README.md

 The code is rewritten in  Codeigniter 3.0 PHP Framework  and designed for performance but keeping the previous confortable Ionize  tags for template parsing but from now Ionize will support other template parser engines like Smarty and Dwoo.
-Also a bunch of new features should be made!
+Also a bunch of new features will be implemented.

 Official website: http://www.ionizecms.com